 In this article, we are going to explain why your manual quality control procedures are letting you down and offer some insights into how digitization can help.

 The best part is that digitizing and automating your quality control does not need to be complicated or represent a significant capital investment.
-That’s because there are innovative, yet cost-effective solutions out there that will work, almost out of the box, with your existing factory floor equipment, providing your organization with powerful insights almost immediately.
+That’s because there are innovative yet cost-effective quality control software that will work, almost out of the box, with your existing factory floor equipment, providing your organization with powerful insights almost immediately.

 Why Manual Quality Control Checks Are Not For Good Business

-While manual quality control checks, which often involve paper and/or whiteboards, are commonplace in manufacturing organizations throughout the world (and have been for decades), the bottom line is they are inefficient, inaccurate, and do not provide sufficient visibility/traceability.
+While manual quality control checks, which often involve paper and/or whiteboards, are commonplace in manufacturing organizations worldwide (and have been for decades), the bottom line is they are inefficient, inaccurate, and do not provide sufficient visibility/traceability.

 Inefficient by default and prone to errors